harrel56/json-schema/docs/topics/Internationalization.md

 > Changing location of resource bundle is also possible if required,
 > but be aware that doing so will lose the default english translations
 > and you will be required to provide a translation for every keyword
-> as for any missing translation a `MissingResourceException` will be thrown.
+> as for any missing translations a `MissingResourceException` will be thrown.